 Each organization has two kinds of employees – productive and unproductive.
 Productive employees are the apple of their bosses’ eyes, they are loved by everybody, except the other type of employees – the unproductive employees.
 Productive employees are everything that the unproductive employees want to be, without putting in any effort.
-Productive employees never give excuses, even when they have made a mistake or they have missed out on doing something.
+Productive people never give excuses, even when they have made a mistake or they have missed out on doing something.
 Unproductive employees have an excuse for everything – excuse for doing things as well as excuses for not doing things.
 In fact, there is a very popular poster that can be seen in a lot of offices, listing out popular excuses and asking employees to just mention the excuse number from that list the next time they want to use that excuse!

 Unproductive people give excuses, that’s a fact.
 But what are the most popular and commonly used excuses by these people?
 If you hear an excuse, how would you know you are staring at one of the species of unproductive employees?